Jack Suwinski Player Props: Pirates vs. Guardians

 Jack Suwinski At The Plate

-- Suwinski has 57 hits, which leads Pittsburgh hitters this season, while batting .226 with 30 extra-base hits.
+- Suwinski leads Pittsburgh with 57 hits, batting .224 this season with 30 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 131st, his on-base percentage ranks 37th, and he is 21st in the league in slugging.
+- Among the qualifying batters in MLB, he ranks 135th in batting average, 39th in on-base percentage, and 27th in slugging.

-- Looking at the 81 games he has played this season, he's hit a long ball in 15 of them (18.5%), and in 6.2% of his trips to the dish.
+- In 18.3% of his games this season, he has homered, and 6.1% of his trips to the dish.

-- Suwinski has had an RBI in 30 games this year (37.0%), including 10 multi-RBI outings (12.3%).
-He has also driven home three or more of his team's runs in five contests.
+- Suwinski has driven home a run in 30 games this year (36.6%), including more than one RBI in 12.2% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 30 games this year (37.0%), including multiple runs in eight games.
+- He has scored in 30 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.